"Every loop leads home."

 The Loopborn Tour

 A tour that follows the Fibonacci.
 Every year on the list is the next number in the sequence.
-Eight shows on Earth.
-Three across the Veil.
+Nine shows on Earth.
+Two across the Veil.

 1, 1, 2, 3, 5, 8, 13, 21, 25.
 Years between shows.
 Or years between us.
 Or years between you and a thirteen-year-old at a concert who didn't know yet.
 Find the Fibonacci in everything.